 2:00 pm – Have a Late Lunch & Warm Up

-After the parade has passed, head to a local pub for lunch and to warm up (and a pint of one of the best drinks in Ireland).
+After the parade has passed, head to a local pub for lunch and warm up (and a pint of one of the best drinks in Ireland).
 Most pubs in Dublin will be pretty busy, so you can expect a bit of a wait to get a seat and your food.

 4:00 pm – Take a Rest